A topic from the subject of Experimentation in Chemistry.

 Introduction

-A catalyst is a substance that speeds up a chemical reaction without being consumed.
-Catalysts are used in a wide variety of industrial processes, such as the production of gasoline, plastics, and fertilizers.
-The importance of catalysis cannot be overstated.
+A catalyst is a substance that speeds up a chemical reaction without being consumed in the process.
+Catalysts are crucial in a wide variety of industrial processes, including the production of gasoline, plastics, and fertilizers.
+Their importance cannot be overstated.

 Materials